-Jeff’s chili cooking music is eclectic, including 1960’s and 70’s favorites, show tunes, Christmas music, acapella, Diana Krall (the mere mention of her name causes him to stop and sigh), Pharrell’s “Happy” and the songs from the Disney hit “Frozen.”
+Jeff’s chili cooking music is eclectic.
+It includes 1960’s and 70’s favorites, show tunes, Christmas music, acapella, Diana Krall, Pharrell’s “Happy” and the songs from the Disney hit “Frozen.”
 I can’t figure out that last one at all, but I love the image of Jeff twirling and stirring to it.

 While the proportions might be daunting, Jeff’s chili recipe is basically simple.
 And I can testify that it’s delicious, whether you like it pretty mild, super spicy or somewhere in between.